Now proceed to adding documents that record money incomes and expenses. The first document you will add is Income.

 Figure 5-15.
 Purpose attribute

-If the purpose is an account, the document a reflects transfer because both the source (Account) and the target (Purpose) are accounts.
+If the purpose is an account, the document reflects transfer because both the source (Account) and the target (Purpose) are accounts.
 If Purpose contains a category, the document reflects an expense.

 Keep the remaining attributes unchanged as they meet the project requirements.